What is anxiety and why you can’t ‘think’ your way out of it

 The two different brain pathways that cause anxiety

 The second aspect is what part of our brain is causing the anxiety.
-Sadly this area of understanding is less commonly addressed in traditional talking therapies, which means I get a lot of people coming to me saying that those types of therapies have worked.
-There is a common misnomer that anxiety is predominantly generated from our thoughts and it is this activates a fight and flight system and leads to physical symptoms.
+Sadly this area of understanding is less commonly addressed in traditional talking therapies, which means I get a lot of people coming to me saying that those types of therapies haven’t fully worked.

 Although partly true, in fact there are two different brain circuits and areas of the brain that cause anxiety.
 Commonly referred to as top-down and bottom-up, the first is top-down.